-- Bow Tie (stole from Mad Hatter accessories); Amazon
+- Bow Tie (stolen from Mad Hatter accessories, linked below); Amazon

+Trying to find an Alice in Wonderland Costume for a teenage boy is NOT easy.
 This Ace of spades t-shirt was just about as much of a costume as my son would go for, and that was just fine with me.
-I used my Cricut machine and some black iron on vinyl to create the card image on the front.
+I used my Cricut machine and some black iron-on vinyl to create the card image on the front.
 He then just wore a black ski cap on his head to complete the look.

-I went as the Cheshire Cat, I just layered a striped sweater over pink jeans then added cat ears.
+I could not decide which Alice in Wonderland character I wanted to go as.
+I was torn, and finally decided to go as the Cheshire Cat.
+For my costume, I layered a striped sweater over pink jeans then added cat ears.

 - – Striped Sweater – similar one available on Amazon

 - – Cat Purse (custom made, similar available here)

 DIY Mad Hatter Costume: